- Introduction

 What Kind of Secret Is a Trade Secret?

-There are many popular examples of trade secrets that you’ve probably heard of, such as McDonald’s Big Mac “special sauce,” Google’s search algorithm, and the most common one, Coca-Cola’s recipe for their signature drink.
+You’ve probably heard of many popular examples of trade secrets, such as McDonald’s Big Mac “special sauce,” Google’s search algorithm, and the most common one, Coca-Cola’s recipe for their signature drink.

 So basically, the types of work you protect with trade secrets are secrets.
-These are things that might not be patentable but are nonetheless commercially valuable.
+These might not be patentable but are nonetheless commercially valuable.

 How can Information Qualify for Trade Secret Protection?